We are having a party this Saturday at our house, and there is some work to be done.

 2. Mosquitoes: How to prey on their weaknesses.

-- Plug in some fans.
+- Get rid of standing water.
+This is where they lay their eggs.- Plug in some fans.
 It might sound funny to run a fan outside, but mosquitoes are weak flyers, so even a fan set to low can create enough airflow to keep them away.

 - Offer guests bug wipes or spray.
 Try to find something that won't create a smelly cloud of vapours.
 Bug wipes are available through Avon, Skin so Soft Bug Guard Plus Picardin Towelettes ($14 for eight, avon.com)